How do I compile for CHERI?

 You need to specify both the march and mabi flags explicitly for purecap mode.

-However, if you’re using an old version of clang-morello and trying to pass a capability pointer to a varidiac function, such as printf, you might still encounter the SIGPROT fault.
+However, if you’re using an old version of clang-morello and trying to pass a capability pointer to a variadic function, such as printf, you might still encounter the SIGPROT fault.

-Let’s say we have the following code, where my_func is a varidiac function that you’d like to invoke with some capability pointers:
+Let’s say we have the following code, where my_func is a variadic function that you’d like to invoke with some capability pointers:

 #include <stdarg.h>